grezniczek/redcap-barcodes/README.md

 Separated by commas, optionally add the size (integer values only) and whether the barcode should act as a hyperlink (`L``; QR and DM only).

 EAN/UPC barcodes must be valid codes.
 Optionally, the check digit can be replaces with a `?`.
 Check [here](https://graphicore.github.io/librebarcode/documentation/ean13#ean13-encoder) for details.
+For the intricacies of Code 39 vs. Code 39 Extended, see [this article](https://graphicore.github.io/librebarcode/documentation/code39.html).
+For more info on Code 128, see [this article](https://graphicore.github.io/librebarcode/documentation/code128.html).

 Examples:
 - `@BARCODE="Code 39 Text, 40` = Code 39 with text, text size 40px